denialromeo/4462-chess-problems/README.md

 ### Acknowledgments

-Special thanks to Chris Oakman for his wonderful 2013 [chessboard.js](http://chessboardjs.com).
+Special thanks to Chris Oakman for his sublime, exquisitely documented 2013 [chessboard.js](http://chessboardjs.com).

 Special thanks as well to the elusive F.T.
-Horde, from whose [mateintwo](https://github.com/manyids2/mateintwo) I procured 1,437 solutions and 1,975 more problem transcriptions.
+Horde, from whose [mateintwo](https://github.com/manyids2/mateintwo) I procured 1,437 solutions and 1,975 questions.
+Without their work, this project would probably have been abandoned.